-Near the house or on a balcony, pot arrangements are an excellent way to add color and greenery to your viewpoint.
+Near the house or on a balcony, growing potted plants are an excellent way to add color and greenery to your home!

-Whether you’re hoping to grow tomatoes on your deck, to brighten your main door with lavender, or even grow an olive tree in the North, growing plants in pots will meet your needs!
+Whether you’re hoping to grow potted tomato on your deck, enhance front door surroundings with lavender, or even grow an olive tree in the North, growing plants in pots will meet your needs!
 All plants can grow and thrive in pots, but for that to happen, you must choose pots that are suited to their size, give them adequate light and soil and water regularly.

 Choosing the pot